 In addition to the home loan itself, there are plenty of upfront costs when buying a home.
 Costs which, particularly for first home buyers, may come as a shock.
-Here are nine of the more common upfront costs for buying a house:
+Here are nine of the more common upfront costs of buying a house.

 1. Building and pest inspections

 This is one of the most common, and borderline mandatory, upfront costs when buying a home.
 Before you buy, it’s definitely a great idea to get both a building inspection (to check for structural soundness) and a pest inspection (to ensure that, among other things, you’re not going to be up for expensive termite repairs in the near future).

 A typical pre-purchase building inspection for a four bedroom home can cost around $400-$500 while a pest inspection could set you back $200-$300, but you can usually save money by having a combined building and pest inspection done.
 If the property is in a regional area, you may have to pay more.

 It seems illogical, but some lenders may charge you a fee for the privilege of applying for a loan.
 Try to get the fee waived, if possible!
 Many home loans don’t have application fees, but some charge over $1,300.